yasharmaster/end2end/source/_posts/2017-06-11-metadata-in-neo4j.markdown

 #### Relationships in MetaGraph

-Metagraph should not only contain information about the properties of various entities in the IM graph but it should also contain store how different types of nodes are connected to each other.
+Metagraph should not only contain information about the properties of various entities in the IM graph but it should also store how different types of nodes are connected to each other.
 To represent this information, we make use of Neo4j relationships.

 We know that each `:RelType` node represents a type of relationships that exist in the IM graph.
 Now, we create two outgoing relationships/edges from each `:RelType` node - `:StartNodeType` and `:EndNodeType`.
 These edges end on a `:NodeType` node.